prishasbangera/Khan-Academy-Projects/README.md

 # Khan Academy Projects
  My favorite Khan Academy projects, starting from March 2020.

+ !!
+IMPORTANT !!
+Descriptions are still under construction, and I may create a personal website later.

   [Khan Academy Profile](https://www.khanacademy.org/profile/kaid_861909786767545381407237/projects)

 Please note that the code may not be the cleanest or the most efficient, as I was just learning and having fun. :)